Jéssica Silva

-Jéssica Lisandra Manjenje Nogueira Silva (born 11 December 1994) is a Portuguese professional footballer who plays as a winger or forward for Saudi Women's Premier League club Al Hilal SFC and the Portugal national team.
+Jéssica Lisandra Manjenje Nogueira Silva (born 11 December 1994) is a Portuguese professional footballer who plays as a winger or forward for Turkish Super League club Galatasaray and the Portugal national team.

 Club career

 Silva had a half-year spell with Swedish Damallsvenskan club Linköpings FC from July to December 2014 and played for Clube de Albergaria from 2014 until 2016.
 From 2017 to 2019 she played for Levante UD in Spain.

 On 10 May 2021, Silva was announced at Kansas City Current on a two year contract.

 On 16 August 2024, NJ/NY Gotham FC announced that they had signed Silva through the 2024 season.
 She scored her first goal with Gotham on 3 October 2024, in a 13–0 drubbing over Frazsiers Whip FC in the CONCACAF W Champions Cup.
 After her first season at Gotham, Silva was re-signed by the club to a short-term extension.

+On June 18, 2026, she signed a contract with the Turkish giant Galatasaray.